-One of the strongest arguments for electric cars is how cheap they are to drive.
-Depending on your electric rates (how much you pay per Kilowatt-hour), the electricity to run the car will probably cost only about 2 to 4 cents per mile.
+One of the strongest arguments for electric cars is how affordable they are to drive.
+Depending on your electric rates (how much you pay per Kilowatt-hour), the electricity to run the car will probably cost only about 3 to 4 cents per mile.
 By contrast, a conventional car that gets 20 mpg on $4-a-gallon gas is costing 20 cents per mile.
-Plus there’s the convenience of being able to recharge your car in your garage rather than having to stop at a gas station, and nearly all electric cars allow you to pre-heat or pre-cool the interior before you get in.
+Plus, there’s the convenience of being able to recharge your car in your garage rather than having to stop at a gas station, and nearly all electric cars allow you to pre-heat or pre-cool the interior before you get in.

 Furthermore, there isn’t as much maintenance to do on electric cars.
 There’s no oil or filter to change, no radiator to flush, no belts to replace.
 And brakes also tend to last far longer, so that cost is usually reduced as well.
 The result is lower maintenance costs and fewer inconvenient trips to the dealer.

 There’s one other cost consideration regarding electric cars.
 Currently, there is a federal tax credit of up to $7500 that applies to most of the vehicles on this list; most people would be eligible to receive the credit, but you should check with your accountant to be sure that you qualify.
 Furthermore, some states have their own tax credits, and some municipalities offer reduced-fee parking or city stickers.
 However, note that the federal tax credit has been phased out for Tesla and GM: The EV tax credit was originally configured to allow manufacturers to sell up to 200,000 qualifying vehicles before the credit begins to phase out (by dropping to 50 percent of the original amount, and then later 25 percent, before being dropped entirely).
 Tesla and GM have reached that 200K mark, and Nissan isn’t too far behind.